 NLP essentially consists of natural language understanding (human to machine), also known as natural language interpretation, and natural language generation (machine to human.)

-Natural Language Understanding (NLU) – Refers to the techniques that aim to deal with the syntactical structure of a language and derive semantic meaning from it.
+Natural Language Understanding (NLU) – It refers to the techniques that aim to deal with the syntactical structure of a language and derive semantic meaning from it.
 Examples include Named Entity Recognition, Speech Recognition, and Text Classification.

 Natural Language Generation (NLG) – It takes the results of NLU a step ahead with language generation.
 Examples include Text Generation, Question Answering, and Speech Generation.